insightsengineering/teal.modules.hermes/README.md

 ### Server function

-Similary for the server we use the modules, and call then our awesome plotting function.
+Similarly for the server we use the modules, and call then our awesome plotting function.

 ```r
 srv <- function(input,